aevv/perplexity-mcp/README.md

 ## Notes

-- This is a simple, local-only server designed for personal use
+- This is a simple server designed for personal use
 - The server uses async/await for non-blocking I/O
 - Responses are limited by the Perplexity API's capabilities and rate limits
-- The server respects the MCP protocol's stdio transport
+- The server supports both stdio and HTTP (streamable-http) transports